Get in touch Get in touch

 Join Usdaw today

-Usdaw urges opposition Peers to end their attempts to water down workers’ rights
+Usdaw condemns opposition Peers for blocking important upgrades to workers’ rights

 0 min read

-Joanne Thomas – Usdaw general secretary says: “Last night, MPs accepted an amended Employment Rights Bill and it is now time for Peers to stop blocking this important legislation to help make work pay and more secure.
+Joanne Thomas – Usdaw general secretary says: “The Conservatives are showing their true colours by blocking this important legislation to help make work pay and more secure.
 It was clearly a key part of Labour’s manifesto, which was widely supported by voters in last year’s landslide general election win.
-It ill becomes unelected Tory and Lib Dem Peers, cheered on by Reform UK, to go against the expressed will of the people.
+It ill becomes unelected Peers to go against the expressed will of the people.

-“It is vital that the Bill is passed by the end of the year, so that millions of low-paid workers will have the right to sick pay from day one of employment from April and to keep the Government’s timetable for implementation on track.
-Everyone deserves the improved security at work this legislation will provide.”
+“It is vital that the Bill is passed by the end of the year, so that from April millions of low-paid workers will have the right to sick pay from day one of employment and to keep the Government’s timetable for implementation on track.
+Everyone deserves the improved security at work this legislation will provide and it is time for the Conservatives to step aside and allow the Government deliver improved fairness at work.”

 Notes for editors: